SumianVoice/TransVoice-Wiki/wiki/pages/clarity/nasality.md

 Nasal:
 <audio controls> <source src="/audio/nasality-with.ogg" type="audio/ogg"> Your browser does not support the audio element. </audio>

+# Hyp**er**nasality
+This is when the voice lets air through the nose even when it's not doing nasal sounds like N, M, NG.
+This makes the voice "dull" because some of the resonance features of it are now missing.

-## Checking Nasality
+## Testing Hyp**er**nasality
-The main method of checking for nasality is to say a non nasal phrase (one without any N or M or NG sounds) with and then without the nose pinched.
+The main method of checking for nasality is to say a non nasal phrase (one without any N or M or NG sounds) without and then with the nose pinched.
 If there's a difference, there is nasality.
-The degree of nasality is how "honky" the sound is when we pinch the nose to block the airflow.
+The degree of nasality is how "honky" the sound is when we pinch the nose.
 We can then reduce the honky-ness intuitively or use other methods.

 ### Non Nasal Phrases
 - Pick up the crate, be careful of the glass.